+To assess whether our model has learned generalizable instance understanding capability, we conducted evaluations on out-of-domain instance understanding benchmarks in \textbf{zero-shot} manner.

-We further evaluate our model on ViP-Bench~\cite{vipllava}, an instance-level understanding benchmark that aligns closely with the objectives of our \ourmethod.
-However, while ViP-Bench focuses primarily on domain-specific instance-level referring comprehension, our \ourmethod encompasses a broader scope, involving cross-instance and cross-timestamp interactions, among other aspects.
-As shown in~\cref{tab:regionbench}, our model demonstrates strong generalization capabilities when evaluated on downstream tasks.
-Specifically, our \ourmethod with Vicuna-7B achieves comparable performance to ViP-LLaVA when using rectangular bounding boxes as visual prompts and even surpasses ViP-LLaVA when employing human-style visual prompts.
-Notably, our model operates as a generalist under zero-shot evaluation, whereas ViP-LLaVA benefits from in-domain tuning since it is fine-tuned on the in-domain referring comprehension dataset.
+\fakeparagraph{ViP-Bench~\cite{vipllava}} is a region-level understanding benchmark that closely aligns with the objectives of \ourmethod.
+As shown in~\cref{tab:regionbench}, our model exhibits strong generalization performance.
+In particular, our \ourmethod with Vicuna-7B achieves performance comparable to ViP-LLaVA when using rectangular bounding boxes as visual prompts and even surpasses ViP-LLaVA when employing human-style visual prompts.
+Notably, our model performs as a generalist under \textbf{zero-shot} evaluation, whereas ViP-LLaVA benefits from in-domain tuning, since it is fine-tuned on the dataset of ViP-Bench.

+\fakeparagraph{RefCOCOg~\cite{refcocog}} is a referring expression comprehension benchmark, with fewer labeling errors than its counterpart RefCOCO~\cite{refcoco}.
+We evaluate our LLaVA-NeXT-\ourmethod-Vicuna-7B model on this benchmark and observe a clear improvement of 10.8\% over the baseline LLaVA-NeXT-Vicuna-7B (63.0\% vs. 52.2\%).
+This further confirms that our approach effectively enhances the model in instance understanding, rather than simply overfitting to our \ourmethod data format.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-We use Qwen2-1.5B~\cite{qwen2} as the language model and CLIP-ViT-L-336~\cite{clip} as the vision encoder for all our ablation experiments, prioritizing efficiency.
-We first conduct an ablation study on the training recipe to investigate how to effectively integrate \oursft with existing academic SFT datasets~\cite{llavanext-data} for a balanced improvement.
+We use Qwen2-1.5B~\cite{qwen2} as the language model and CLIP-ViT-L-336~\cite{clip} as the vision encoder for ablation experiments.
+We first conduct ablation on the training recipe to investigate how to effectively integrate \oursft with existing academic SFT datasets~\cite{llavanext-data} for a balanced improvement.
 Next, we perform a detailed analysis of the impact of each component in our \oursft.